Yellowtail Kingfishback to top

-General Operations / Facility Designback to top
+General Operationsback to top

 No. Nordic engaged renowned Tsunami expert Dr. Gary Chock to assess the site and make recommendations on how to build a safe, structurally sound and escape proof facility.
 Study results confirm that a 2,500 year tsunami event will not overtop or breach our fish tanks or result in the escape of any fish from the facility.

 Nordic will be raising all fish inside buildings in closed tanks on land.
 Nordic uses recirculating aquaculture systems (RAS) that treats water from the fish tanks so it can be reused within the tank.
-Nordic raises the fish in Sea Water in its grow-out tanks.
+Nordic raises the fish in sea water in its grow-out tanks.
 This dramatically reduces the amount of freshwater required to produce salmon at the facility.

 - All production takes place indoors.